-This is the ultimate guide to vegan and vegetarian food and drink in San Diego!
+This is the ultimate guide to vegan food in San Diego!
 Sorted by cuisine type and restaurant style, read on for more than 40 of the best plant-based offerings in America’s Finest City including farmer’s markets, cafes, casual spots, special occasion destinations, and more.

 How to Use this Restaurant Map: Toggle the top left corner to see the full list.
 Select the pin with the restaurant you’re interested in to see where it is.